KhartesViewer/khartes/README.md

 To be clear, you can apply the bulk-shift operations to any active fragment, but the most usual case is to shift a newly created copy, so that is what will be described here.

 At the top of the Fragments tab are four arrow buttons:
 `Z ↑`, `Z ↓`, `N ↑`, and `N ↓`.
 If you press the `Z ↑` button, the currently active fragment will be shifted vertically upwards by one voxel.
-Likewise, if you press the
-`Z ↓`
-button, the currently active fragment will be shifted vertically downwards by one voxel.
+Likewise, if you press the `Z ↓` button, it will be shifted vertically downwards by one voxel.

 If you press one of the remaining two buttons, either `N ↑` or `N ↓`, the normal to the fragment will be calculated at each node, and each node will be shifted along its normal by the length of one voxel.
 This can be useful if the fragment has some curvature, and you want the fragment copy to be more or less parallel to the original fragment.

 Because the normals are recalculated each time the buttons are pressed, and because the normals change a bit each time the fragment is moved,